ValeSayfa/MasterThesis/readme.md

 In this section, a step by step series of process will show you how to set up a development and running environment to use the web-based tool.

 **STEP1**
-> Download <a href="https://www.apachefriends.org/index.html/" target="_blank">**XAMPP**</a> for Windows, a free and easy to install Apache distribution containing PHP and MySQL.
+> Download <a href="https://www.apachefriends.org/index.html/" target="_blank">**XAMPP**</a> for Windows, a free and easy to install Apache distribution containing *PHP* and *MySQL*.

 After the installer is downloaded from official website, you can run the installer as an administrator.

-In some cases, alert windows may pop up to inform you that an antivirus software is running, or an activated User Account Control (UAC) may restrict some functions of XAMPP.
+In some cases, alert windows may pop up to inform you that an antivirus software is running, or an activated User Account Control (UAC) may restrict some functions of *XAMPP*.
 It is fine to ignore these alerts and continue the installation process.

 In next step, you can select the components to install.
-In this case, Apache, MySQL, PHP and phpMyAdmin are included as mindesten components in order to build a complete running environment.
+In this case, *Apache*, *MySQL*, *PHP* and *phpMyAdmin* are included as mindesten components in order to build a complete running environment.

 ***Necessary components in XAMPP installation***